luizbgomide/EclipsePhase2e-ptbr/src/10/01-inner-system-polities.md

 ## Friends & Enemies

-Next overview topic: to really understand the state of the Solar System, you'll need to have a grasp of the various ideologies, polities, and factions at play.
+Next overview topic: to really understand the state of the Solar System, you’ll need to have a grasp of the various ideologies, polities, and factions at play.
 Knowing the difference can keep you alive.

 </blockquote>